olivierbenard/python-gcp-pub-sub-interactor/README.md

 GOOGLE_SERVICE_ACCOUNT_KEYFILE = "path/to/your/service-account-file.json"
 ```

-Then, download the Keyfile for the service account under the *secrets/* folder.
+Then, download the keyfile for the service account under the `secrets/` folder.

 Finally: